Jodie Marsh: Animal sanctuary

 Marsh is the owner of Fripps Farm, an animal sanctuary in Great Dunmow, Essex.
 The sanctuary is home to more than 400 animals and according to Marsh costs £16,000 a month to manage.
 Marsh has stated that she uses her OnlyFans account to raise funds for her sanctuary.

 Personal life

 In December 2006, Marsh announced her engagement to Brentwood DJ David Doyle (II), after dating for 11 days.
 Eschewing the traditional engagement ring, Marsh instead tattooed Doyle's full name on her hand and the couple appeared together in OK! magazine announcing their plan to marry in a fetish ceremony in a dungeon.
 The relationship ended between late December and mid-January 2007.
 Marsh claimed Doyle had been unfaithful.

 She was married to Matt Peacock between September and December 2007 as a TV stunt.
 They decided to separate in December 2007.

 In 2015, Marsh married personal trainer James Placido.
 She claimed that she was celibate for 5 years before she met Placido.
 The couple got divorced after eight months in April 2016.

-Marsh has been a vegetarian since the age of 5 and recently became vegan.
+Marsh has been a vegetarian since the age of five and became vegan in 2019.